Infertility and artificial insemination – all you need to know

 ICSI treatment is a type of fertility treatment similar to IVF.
 The only difference between the two types of artificial insemination is that in ICSI treatment the sperm cell is injected directly into the egg, where it hopefully develops into an embryo.
 ICSI treatment is meant for couples where the man suffers from problems with his sperm motility, such as low sperm motility.
 In some cases, ICSI treatment requires a sperm extraction from the man.

 Home insemination is a type of artificial insemination where the future parent or parents receive donor sperm and a home insemination kit.
 From there, the woman can inseminate herself at home in familiar surroundings.
 Because you need to be a licensed tissue operator to handle donor sperm, home insemination is not legal in Europe.
-A lot of women prefer home insemination because they will not have to go to a fertility clinic, which has a positive effect on the general costs of fertility treatment, as well as a positive effect on the overall experience for some women.
+A lot of women prefer home insemination because they will not have to go to a fertility clinic, which has a positive effect on the general costs of using a sperm donor to fertility treatment, as well as a positive effect on the overall experience for some women.

 Because home insemination is performed without a fertility doctor, it must be the simplest form of fertility treatment.
 Therefore, both ICI treatment and ICI sperm straws is used for home insemination.